 How to stop self-medicating with alcohol

 There is no shame in identifying with any of these signs.
+It can be difficult to notice that your drinking habits have become unhealthy.
+This phenomenon is sometimes referred to as “gray area drinking.”
 If you’re self-medicating by drinking, there is likely underlying distress driving your decision-making.
 You deserve relief that supports your overall health and wellness.
 Even if you’ve been using alcohol to cope for years or decades, it’s not too late to change your drinking habits, and change your life.
 You are not powerless over alcohol, and there are a variety of treatment resources to choose from.

 At Monument, you get access to online alcohol therapy, which is among the best tools to help you stop self-medicating with alcohol.
 Therapy can help you address the underlying issues that drive you to drink.
 Additionally, therapy can help you build healthier coping mechanisms to persevere through challenges without alcohol.
 Hard times are inevitable, and there are therapy tools that can help you through them.
 You can check out the Monument treatment plan roadmap for a deeper understanding of why therapy is such a crucial component of this journey.

 In addition to therapy, medication to stop drinking is an effective tool to treat alcohol use disorder.
 Medications such as naltrexone can reduce cravings for alcohol and help break the cycle of using alcohol to cope.
 And last but certainly not least, peer support can play a crucial role.